 1) ADDED SUGARS

 Processed and packaged foods that line grocery store shelves are full of added sugars.
-Both sucrose (you know it as table sugar) and high fructose corn syrup (found in so many products) are true villains when it comes to inflammation.
-Cancer, fatty liver disease, obesity, chronic kidney disease, and more are related to excessive sugar intake.
+Both sucrose (you know it as table sugar) and high fructose corn syrup (found in so many products) are positively correlated to inflammation, meaning the more sugar you have, the more likely you will have chronic inflammmation.

-Avoid pastries, cookies, cereals, and candy.
+To avoid added sugars, look out for pastries, cookies, cereals, and candy.
 You know, basically all of the packaged convenience foods so typical of today.
-Finding it hard to quit the sugar habit?
-I did it, and I am telling you that you can, too!
+I share more how to spot hidden sugars as well.
+Finding it hard to quit sugar?
+I did it, and you that you can, too!

 2) TRANS FATS

-Artificial trans fats are high up there on the list of inflammatory foods to avoid.
+Trans fats are inflammatory foods to avoid.
 Think about it, foods last for months on the grocery store shelf thanks to the addition of trans fats.
 When you look at it that way, it’s not really something that you want to put in your body, right?

 3) REFINED CARBOHYDRATES